idiosyncretic/overwatch-aimbot-python/README.md

 and the `Caps Lock` key is held down (you can change this if you want)

-If you happen to face any problem feel free to contact me on discord: meth#0605
+If you happen to face any problem feel free to contact me on discord: quantumsuperposition

 This is completely for an educational purpose.